Manila, Philippines

 Local Events, Festivals, or Seasonal Highlights:

-- Sinulog Festival: If you're in Manila in January, don't miss the Sinulog Festival, a colorful celebration of dance and music honoring the Santo Niño.
+- Sinulog Festival: If you're visiting in January, don't miss the vibrant Sinulog Festival in Cebu City, a celebration of the Santo NiΓ±o.
+Experience lively street parades and cultural performances.